cuemacro/teaching/README.md

 # Coding log

+* 15 Dec 2020
+    * Updated conda environment for Mac for pyarrow 2.0.0 (and fixed transformers)
 * 14 Dec 2020
     * Updated conda environments for Windows and Linux for TensorFlow 2.3.0 and pyarrow 2.0.0
 * 17 Nov 2020